Twisted limit formula for torsion and cyclic base change: Introduction

 Assume that the maximal compact subgroup $K \subset G$ is $\sigma$-stable and let $X = G/K$ and $X^{\sigma} =G^{\sigma} / K^{\sigma}$.
 The proof of \eqref{torsionlef} crucially uses the equivariant Cheeger-M\"{u}ller theorem, proven by Bismut-Zhang \cite{BZ2}.
-This allows us to compute the left side of \eqref{torsionlef} (up to a controlled integer multiple of $\log 2$) by studying the eigenspaces of the Laplace operators of the metrized local system $V \rightarrow \Gamma_n \backslash X$ together with their $\sigma$ action.
-More precisely, the left side is nearly equal to the equivariant analytic torsion $\log T^{\sigma}_{\Gamma_n \backslash X} (\rho).$ Using the simple twisted trace formula and results of Bouaziz \cite{Bouaziz}, we prove a `limit multiplicity formula.'
+This allows us to compute the left side of \eqref{torsionlef} (up to a controlled integer multiple of $\log 2$) by studying the eigenspaces of the Laplace operators of the metrized local system associated to $\rho$ together with their $\sigma$ action.
+More precisely, the left side of \eqref{torsionlef} nearly equals the equivariant analytic torsion $\log T^{\sigma}_{\Gamma_n \backslash X} (\rho)$; see \eqref{TT} for a definition of the latter.
+Using the simple twisted trace formula and results of Bouaziz \cite{Bouaziz}, we prove a `limit multiplicity formula.'